jeffknaide/resy-bot/README.md

 Resy exposes a number of API endpoints for making reservations, these can be investigated by taking a look at the `api.resy.com` calls from the network tab.
+We can have some fun making automated calls to those endpoints right when reservations become available

 ## Running